russfeld/flowchart/DEVELOPING.md

 6. Restart the computer for things to work properly

 ### Deployment Configuration
-1. Install Envoy globally using `sudo composer global require "laravel/envoy=~1.0"`
+1. Install Envoy globally using `composer global require "laravel/envoy=~1.0"`
 2. Add `export PATH=$PATH:~/.composer/vendor/bin` to `~/.bashrc` so that envoy can be found by the system
 3. Configure SSH keys on any systems that will be used for deployment.
 Generally it just needs the development system's public key added as an authorized key.
 4. See `Envoy.blade.php` in the root directory of the web application for available tasks